Healthdirect Free Australian health advice you can count on.

 What is the immune system?

 The immune system defends the body from infection.
-It is made up of a complex network of cells, chemicals, tissues and organs.
-An underactive or overactive immune system can cause health issues.
+It contains a complex network of cells, chemicals, tissues and organs.
+An underactive or overactive immune system can cause health problems.

 The immune system’s job is to protect the body from infection.
-It recognises invaders such as bacteria, viruses and fungi as well as abnormal cells.
-It mounts an immune response to help the body fight the invasion.
+It recognises ‘invaders’ such as bacteria, viruses and fungi and abnormal cells like cancer cells.
+It creates an immune response and helps the body fight the invasion.

-When harmful microbes (tiny particles) enter and invade the body, the body produces white blood cells to fight the infection.
-The white blood cells identify the microbe, produce antibodies to fight it, and help other immune responses to occur.
-They also 'remember' the attack.
+When harmful germs enter and invade the body, the body produces white blood cells to fight the infection.
+The white blood cells identify the germ and produce antibodies to fight it.
+Antibodies are proteins produced by the immune system that fight germs that cause disease.
+White blood cells also help with other immune responses, and can 'remember' the attack they have launched.

-This is how vaccinations work.
-Vaccines expose the immune system to a dead or weakened microbe or to proteins from a microbe, so that the body is able to recognise and respond very quickly to any future exposure to the same microbe.
+‘Remembering’ the attack is important when the body is exposed to the same germ in the future.
+It is also important for understanding how vaccines work.
+Vaccines expose the immune system to a dead or weakened germ, or to proteins from a germ.
+The body can recognise and respond very quickly to any future exposure to the same germ.

-• the thymus, a gland in the upper chest where some immune cells mature
+• The thymus is a gland in the upper chest where some immune cells mature.

-• lymphatic system, a network of tiny vessels which allows immune cells to travel between tissues and the bloodstream.
-The lymphatic system contains lymphocytes (white blood cells; mostly T cells and B cells), which try to recognise any bacteria, viruses or other foreign substances in the body and fight them.
-They are carried in a milky fluid called lymph
+• The lymphatic system is a network of tiny vessels that allow immune cells to travel between tissues and the bloodstream.
+The lymphatic system contains lymphocytes (white blood cells; mostly T cells and B cells).
+Lymphocytes try to recognise any bacteria, viruses or other foreign substances in the body and fight them.
+They are carried in a milky fluid called lymph.

-• lymph nodes, small lumps in the groin, armpit, around the neck and elsewhere that help the lymphatic system to communicate.
-They can become swollen when the body mounts an immune response
+• Lymph nodes are small lumps of body tissue in the groin, armpit, around the neck and elsewhere that help the lymphatic system to communicate.
+They can become swollen when the body has an immune response.

-• the spleen, an organ under the ribs on the left that processes information from the blood
+• The spleen, is an organ under your ribs on your left side that processes information from the blood.

-• mucous membranes, like the lining of the inside of the mouth
+• Mucous membranes, like the lining of the inside of your mouth and nose, trap germs and allow your immune cells to catch and attack them.

 Illustration showing the various organs of the immune system.

-Overactivity of the immune system is related to disorders such as allergies and autoimmune diseases.
+An overactive immune system is related to disorders such as allergies and autoimmune diseases:

-Allergies involve an immune response to something considered harmless in most people, such as pollen or a certain food.
+• Allergies involve an immune response to something considered harmless for most people, such as pollen or a certain food.

-Autoimmune diseases, such as multiple sclerosis and rheumatoid arthritis, occur when the immune system attacks normal components of the body.
+• Autoimmune diseases, such as multiple sclerosis and rheumatoid arthritis, happen when the immune system attacks normal, healthy parts of your body.

-Underactivity of the immune system, or immunodeficiency, can increase the risk of infection.
-You may be born with an immunodeficiency (known as primary immunodeficiency, PID), or acquire it from a medical treatment or another disease (known as secondary immunodeficiency).
+An underactive immune system, or immunodeficiency, can increase your risk of infection.
+If you have immunodeficiency, your body doesn’t fight infection as it should.
+You may be born with an immunodeficiency (known as primary immunodeficiency (PID), or get it from a medical treatment or another disease (known as secondary immunodeficiency).

 Visit the Immune Deficiencies Foundation Australia (IDFA) website for more information about immunodeficiency.